Search for content

 };

 The VectorMap component wraps the ReactMapGL component and sets the MAP_STYLE_URL provided by PTV (Read more on styling the map in the concept).
 Also, it appends the API key passed to VectorMap to the tile requests via transformRequest.
+We initialize the initial view of our map to Karlsruhe, where PTV Headquarters are located.

 Let's see what this looks like!
 Replace the contents of the App.js file with this to use the component: